yeutterg/CarND-Vehicle-Detection-P5/writeup.md

 ```

 I then processed the data into X_train, X_valid, X_test, y_train, y_valid, and y_test.
 This was performed in `generate_train_valid_test()`.

+The image below shows training set car and noncar images, followed by their HLS channels and HOG for each HLS channel.
+This confirms that the L and S channels both appear useful for HOG classification.

+![hog_feat][hog_feat]

 #### 2. Explain how you settled on your final choice of HOG parameters.